A record number of NATO allies are hitting their defense spending target during war in Ukraine

 WASHINGTON — (AP) — A record more than 20 NATO member nations are hitting the Western military alliance's defense spending target this year, NATO Secretary-General Jens Stoltenberg said Monday, as Russia's war in Ukraine has raised the threat of expanding conflict in Europe.

-“Europeans are doing more for their collective security than just a few years ago,” Stoltenberg said in a speech at the Wilson Center research group before meeting with President Joe Biden later Monday at the White House.
+“Europeans are doing more for their collective security than just a few years ago,” Stoltenberg said in a speech at the Wilson Center research group.

+After the speech, Stoltenberg met at the White House with President Joe Biden.
+The U.S. president said the alliance has become “larger, stronger and more united than it’s ever been” during Stoltenberg's tenure.

+Biden spoke affectionately of Stoltenberg, calling him “pal” and saying he wished that Stoltenberg, who has been NATO's secretary general since 2014, could serve another term when the current one expires in October.

 NATO members agreed last year to spend at least 2% of their gross domestic product on defense.
 The surge in spending reflects the worries about the war in Ukraine.